afondiel/Self-Driving-Cars-Specialization/Course3-Visual-Perception-for-Self-Driving-Cars/course3-w2-notes.md

 <img src="./resources/w2/img/l3-feat-match5.png" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

 - For simplicity, this feature has a four-dimensional descriptor, which we'll call $f1$ .
-- Let's compute the distance between $f1$ and the first feature in the image two, which we'll label $f2$ .
+- Let's compute the distance between $f1$ and the first feature in the image 2 , which we'll label $f2$ .
 We get a sum of squared difference or SSD value of nine.
-- We then compute the distance between $f1$ and the second feature in image two, which we'll label $f3$ .
+- We then compute the distance between $f1$ and the second feature in image 2 , which we'll label $f3$ .
 - Here, we get an SSD of 652.
 We can now repeat this process for every other feature in the second image and find out that all the other distances are similarly large relative to the first one.

 <img src="./resources/w2/img/l3-feat-match6.png" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

 - We therefore choose feature $f2$ to be our match as it has the lowest distance to $f1$ .
 - Visually, our brute force approach appears to be working.
-As humans, we can immediately see that feature $f1$ in the image is indeed the same point of interest as feature $f2$ in image two.
+As humans, we can immediately see that feature $f1$ in the image is indeed the same point of interest as feature $f2$ in image 2 .

-Now, let us consider a second case where our feature detector tries to match a feature from image one, for which there is no corresponding feature in image two.
+Now, let us consider a second case where our feature detector tries to match a feature from image one, for which there is no corresponding feature in image 2 .

 <img src="./resources/w2/img/l3-feat-match7.png" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

 - Let's take a look at what the brute force approach will do when our feature detector encounters this situation.
-- Following the same procedure as before, we compute the $SSD$ between the descriptors of a feature $f1$ in image one, and all the features in image two.
+- Following the same procedure as before, we compute the $SSD$ between the descriptors of a feature $f1$ in image one, and all the features in image 2 .
 - Assume that $f2$ and $f3$ are the nearest neighbors of $f1$ and with $f2$ having the lowest score.
 - Although at 441, it is still rather dissimilar to the $f1$ feature descriptor from the original image.